 2017 OU Archaeology Field School

-We are excited to announce that the 2017 Field School will be at the Deer Creek site in east-central Oklahoma.
-This will be a fantastic opportunity for students to learn the basics of archaeological excavation and mapping.
-Students will be working at an ancestral Wichita fortified village and will be investigating the fortification ditches, trash mounds, trash/storage pits, and village entrance.
+The 2017 Field School was held at the Deer Creek site in east-central Oklahoma.
+This was a fantastic opportunity for students as they learned the basics of archaeological excavation and mapping.
+Students worked at an ancestral Wichita fortified village and helped investigate the fortification ditches, trash mounds, trash/storage pits, and village entrance.

-In addition to learning the basics of excavation, students will learn how archaeologists digitally map sites, and how researchers interpret the past in collaboration with descendant communities.
-This is an amazing opportunity to not only learn about archaeology, but also more about the archaeology of Oklahoma!
+In addition to learning the basics of excavation, students learned how archaeologists digitally map sites, and how researchers interpret the past in collaboration with descendant communities.
+This was an amazing opportunity for them to learn about archaeology, but also more about the archaeology of Oklahoma!

-To help make the field school more affordable to students, we’re also running a OU Thousands Strong campaign to raise funds.
-A video introducing this campaign and the site can be found here.
+To help make the field school more affordable to students, we ran a OU Thousands Strong campaign to raise funds.
+A video on this campaign and the site can be found here.

 Classes: ANTH 3930 (4 credit hours) and ANTH 4763 (3 credit hours).

 Dates: (PAST) June 5 to June 30, 2017

 Eligibility: This class is open to any undergraduate students.
 In case we receive more applications than there are spots, preferences will be given to students who will enroll in both classes.

 Skills: Students will learn how to excavate, site map, survey, and conduct artifact analysis (primarily ceramics, lithics, and groundstone).
 Students will also learn to analyze artifacts and how to write-up their results.